 Arbitrage Betting and Online Betting

 Then it all changed, and arbitrage betting was made easier by the invention and growth in popularity of online gambling.
-Not only was it quicker and easier to get a bet on across multiple websites, it was also more difficult for traders to catch people out.
+Not only was it quicker and easier to get a bet on across multiple websites, but it was also more difficult for traders to catch people out.

 Arbing was done through dozens of sites with different bookmakers, the bets were sometimes placed by different customers and having your stake rejected or limited was no longer a big issue as instead of finding another betting office to get on with, all you had to do was change the URL in your internet browser.
 That changed the lie of the land and the ease of arbing with modern technology led to an increase in the number of punters aiming to make a profit from it.